Gender Pay Gap Report 2022

 As part of the Government’s commitment to tackling gender inequality, UK companies with over 250 employees are required by law to publish calculations every year showing the pay gap between male and female employees.
 At Yours Clothing, we value inclusion and strive for equality and fairness for each and every team member.
 This year’s report shows some positive differences because of an increase in the proportion of Males employed in the business and a significant improvement in the number of females receiving a bonus.
 Any fall back on results seen is due to adding back in the full pay relevant employees (mainly female store-based employees) who had been absent from the report due to being on furlough leave during the snapshot date that the previous 2 years reports referenced.

 The following information is accurate as of the snapshot date of 5 April 2022, and shows our overall mean and median gender pay gap and bonus pay gap based on hourly rates of pay.

 Gender & Bonus Pay Gap

 The table below shows the percentage difference in overall mean and median pay and bonus between men and women across the whole company:

-We are pleased that we have been able to reward more of our employees this year with a bonus across both men and women and we continue to look at our reward packages and are making further updates to how we distribute bonus payments in Head Office this year.
+We are pleased that we have been able to reward our employees this year with a bonus and we continue to look at our reward packages across the business.

 We have divided our employees into four equal-sized pay quartiles and shown below the percentage of males and females in each quartile.

-There are 237 people employed in our Head Office and Warehouse, 32 of which are male and 205 female.
-Our Senior Management team is 50% female.
+There are 260 people employed in our Head Office and Warehouse, 49 of which are male and 211 female.
+Our Senior Leadership team is 60% female.
 Any gender pay gap that exists is a result of differentiating roles and not due to any variance in pay for like for like roles.

 I can confirm that the information contained within this report is accurate.